 When you use verbs in your labels, they are more comprehensive and concise.
 You do not need to write a whole paragraph in your bar to communicate your message.

-Similarly, YES and NO have a bar full of messages, and your user needs to read to select your option.
+Similarly, YES and NO have a bar full of messages, and your user needs to read them to select your option.
 Seems normal?

 I hope these points have given you some ideas on how you can make your design more prominent and updated for your online users without spending thousands of dollars on the redesign.
 Sometimes, these tips are not enough for your design because you need to keep that point in mind what your users are expecting from you.